Financial Aid Loans

 The Federal Stafford Loan is a low-interest government loan to help you meet the cost of your education.
 If the loan appears as a Subsidized Stafford Loan on your award offer, this means that the loan is one on which the government is paying the interest on your behalf.
 If the loan is labeled Unsubsidized this means that the loan is not based on need and you should pay the interest on that loan while you are enrolled in school.
 You can defer the interest on an Unsubsidized Stafford Loan, but be aware that when you go into repayment you will need to pay the past interest as well as the current principal and interest on the loan.
 Starting July 1, 2012 Graduate students are only eligible for Unsubsidized Stafford Loans.

-The Federal Stafford Loan (sub or unsub) has a 6-month grace period which means you do not have to start repayment of the loan until 6 months after you graduate, leave school or attend less than half time.
-The interest rate on these loans is now fixed at 4.66% for both Unsubsidized and Subsidized Stafford loans for loans first disbursed after July 1, 2015.
+The Federal Direct Stafford Loan (sub or unsub) has a 6-month grace period which means you do not have to start repayment of the loan until 6 months after you graduate, leave school or attend less than half time.
+The interest rate on these loans is now fixed at 4.29% for both Unsubsidized and Subsidized Stafford loans for loans first disbursed after July 1, 2015.

 There are both annual and aggregate loan limits for the Stafford Loan Program.
 Starting July 1, 2010 the limits for dependent students are $5,500 as a freshman of which no more than $3,500 may be subsidized; $6,500 as a sophomore of which no more than $4,500 may be subsidized; $7,500 as a junior & senior of which no more than $5,500 may be subsidized.
 Students who qualify to be independent can borrow additional unsubsidized loans up to $4000 for freshmen and sophomores and $5,000 as juniors or seniors.
 Graduate students can borrow up to $20,500 in unsubsidized loan, not to exceed the cost of attendance.
 Dependent students whose parents are denied the PLUS loan by the department of education may also borrow the Unsubsidized Stafford Loan according their year in school: Freshman/Sophomore $4,000 or Junior/Senior $5,000.
 All funds may not exceed the student's budget.
 Seniors graduating at the end of fall semester may have loan funds prorated based on hours enrolled.